Kristina01111000/Drws_site/README.md

 - Color issue in forms, text boxes are too similar to background color, to pale green, or creamy color
-- Switch the video in course, all of them to growing holistically channel
-- hide lessons so they can't be seen by users until available
+- hide lessons so they can't be seen by users until available?

 - Show my mom the video, ask a few other people about it, have them make comments?
 - figure out menu on mobile issue -> login and see how it goes, what should be the main menu? make a new one?